Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Linux-TVM).md

 ### Install-GPU-Driver

 ```
-# After reboot finished, ssh in your VM and install right version kernel folder.
+# After the reboot is finished, ssh in to your VM and install the right version kernel folder.
-# This step requires reboot. please wait about 2-5 min to reconnect to VM
+# This step requires a reboot.
+Afterwards, please wait about 2-5 minutes to reconnect to the VM
 cd CgpuOnboardingPackage
 bash step-1-install-kernel.sh

-# After reboot, reconnect into VM and install GPU-Driver in CgpuOnboardingPackage folder.
+# After rebooting, reconnect to the VM and install GPU-Driver in CgpuOnboardingPackage folder.
-# This step requires reboot. please wait about 2-5 min to reconnect to VM
+# This step requires a reboot.
+Afterwards, please wait about 2-5 minutes to reconnect to the VM
 cd CgpuOnboardingPackage
 bash step-2-install-gpu-driver.sh

-# After reboot, reconnect into vm and validate if the confidential compute mode is on.
+# After reboot, reconnect to the VM and validate if the confidential compute mode is on.
-# you should see: CC status: ON
+# You should see: CC status: ON
 nvidia-smi conf-compute -f

 ```